elopio/docs/source/includes/_transactionAPI.md

 When called on Dispute Crowdsourcers of a Forked Market, it will redeem any REP that `_redeemer` Staked on that Crowdsourcer, as well as any Reporting Fees (in Ether) that `_redeemer` is owed, to the [Child Universe](#child-universe) for the [Outcome](#outcome) of that Crowdsourcer.

 This function can be called on Dispute Crowdsourcers that have filled their [Dispute Bond](#dispute-bond), as well as ones that have not, provided that either `augur.api.Market.disavowCrowdsourcers` or `augur.api.DisputeCrowdsourcer.fork` has been called first.
 When a [Fork](#fork) occurs, all non-Forked Markets will have their [Tentative Outcome](#tentative-outcome) reset to the Outcome submitted in the [Initial Report](#initial-report) and be put back in the [Waiting for the Next Fee Window to Begin Phase](#waiting-for-the-next-fee-window-to-begin-phase).

+This transaction will trigger a [`WinningsRedeemed` event](#WinningsRedeemed) if the REP/Ether was redeemed without any errors.

 #### **Parameters:**